 A mobile device management solution is included in every Google Workspace plan, so by using this suite of office productivity tools, you don’t have to invest in third-party MDM solutions.
 As an administrator, you can secure corporate data on personal devices and those belonging to your organization using the endpoint management settings in the Google Admin console.
-Security features provide better account privacy, detailed access control, and data protection.
+Security features for an MDM software provide better account privacy, detailed access control, and data protection.

 Risks associated with unmanaged mobile devices

 Remote employees process just as much critical customer and company data as stationary workers, but their business devices are far less secure than those left locked in an empty office overnight.
 Laptops and mobile phones that are taken off-site are vulnerable to, among other things:

 - Connection to a public Wi-Fi network,

 - Third-party access (e.g., employee’s friends and children),

 Threats that are not related to the location of the device include: